TomisinFagbola/Program/README.md

-##PROGRAMAPI

-# Clean Architecture with Repository Pattern using Azure Cosmos DB
+# PROGRAM API
 **UPDATE: all projects in this soluction are in .NET 8. **

+Clean Architecture with Repository Pattern using Azure Cosmos DB was used for this project

 This solution provides a starting point to build a web API to work with Azure Cosmos DB using **.NET 8** and Azure Cosmos DB .NET V3, based on Clean Architecture and repository design pattern.
 * Partition key is also implemented through the repository pattern in order to support large scale Cosmos DB.